anjalikhonde/Python-Handson_projects/README.md

 ## 📌 Repository Status

-🚀 Actively maintained and updated with new Python projects.
+🚀 **Actively maintained** and regularly updated with new Python projects as I continue my learning journey.

 Happy Coding! 💙